 When you are a bit more established, it is easy to get a bit more self-serving.
-By justifying a location based on the ease of commute for the founders, sometimes you can pick a location that won?t serve for the long term.
+By justifying a location based on the ease of commute for the founders, sometimes you can pick a location that will not serve for the long term.

 What we really discovered is that once you get to a certain size, the satisfaction of the employees really starts to take over.
-Employees really come before clients ? because if you don?t have happy and productive workers, you won?t have happy customers.
-And if you don?t have the right location and work environment, people will want to work elsewhere.
+Employees really come before clients, because if you do not have happy and productive workers, you will not have happy customers.
+And if you do not have the right location and work environment, people will want to work elsewhere.

 Pay attention to the cold calls you receive and make some notes.
 When it comes time to interviewing brokers, sometimes they have differing opinions.
 Since you are busy with your normal duties, how can you effectively know what questions to ask and who has the best answers?
-You won?t have all the answers, but pay attention to the process to figure out who is credible and who isn?t.
+You will not have all the answers, but pay attention to the process to figure out who is credible and who is not.